DellCliff/android-security/README.md

 https://developer.android.com/training/articles/security-config.html
 Does certificate pinning.

+Android Keystore:
-Android Keystore since API level 23 with strong encryption (since API level 18 with "weak" encryption).
+Since API level 23 with strong encryption (since API level 18 with "weak" encryption).
 TODO: Look into this more.